patroytall/patrick-roy-me/src/about/index.md

 # About Me

 My name is Patrick Roy.
 For 25 years, I have been having fun writing code.
 I have named this site Software Aficionado based on the definition "a person who is very knowledgeable and enthusiastic about a subject".
 Maybe I am only knowledgeable about software but I am definitively enthusiastic.
-See also [LinkedIn](https://www.linkedin.com/in/patrick-roy-0ba24973/), [GitHub](https://github.com/patroytall) and [influences](../references/index.md).
+See also [LinkedIn](https://www.linkedin.com/in/patrick-roy-0ba24973/), [influences](../references/index.md), [My LeetCode](https://github.com/patroytall/leetcode), [GitHub](https://github.com/patroytall).
 I am fluent in French and English.

 I am a technical leader with broad enterprise software development experience from roles in architecture, management, operations, performance, and security.
 I currently work for Québecor Média as a lead architect.